Ten key skills in diagnosis and treatment of anxiety and depressive disorder

 2.9 Fast and effective psychotherapy technology

 Many non-psychiatric doctors worry that they have not learned through standardized psychotherapy and cannot provide psychotherapy services to patients.
 It is not the case.
 Professor Mei Qiyi in the field of Psychiatry believes that explanatory and supportive psychotherapy is a fast and effective method of psychotherapy [5].
 Every clinician can use his professional knowledge to provide mental health services to patients.
 For example, a cardiologist used his authority in heart disease, combined with the negative results of heart examinations and the mind-body dualism, that is the secondary attribution technique mentioned above, to eliminate patients’ doubts about heart disease and make patients understand the cause of their cardiac symptoms was not the problem of the heart itself, but related to the dysfunction of the brain and autonomic nerves, eliminating the patients’ misunderstandings and proposing solutions at the same time.
 We can also use the example of others who have improved after treatment to increase patients' confidence.
 Through understanding and empathy, we can provide patients with psychological support, give health knowledge propaganda to family members and increase their understanding and support for patients, relieve patients’ psychological pressure, and enhance their confidence in overcoming the disease.
-Patients who like to sit in the right seat" should be warned that don’t talk about diseases, don’t search in Baidu for symptoms, don’t read drug instructions, and communicate with others more.
+Patients who like to "sit in the right seat" should be warned that don’t talk about diseases, don’t search in Baidu for symptoms, don’t read drug instructions, and communicate with others more.

 2.10 Referral